graysonriffe/NFRev1/docs/pages/main.md

 Example App
 ===

-You can download the source or build for the example game that includes all of the aforementioned features.
-@todo Example App download
+In the engine download, the example app's source and a build is included in the `example` folder.